Azerbaijan violates ceasefire for 35 times

 Yerevan/Mediamax/.
-During the day and on the night of March 16 Azerbaijan violated the ceasefire regime for more than 35 times on NK-Azerbaijan Line of Contact.
+During the day and on the night of March 21 Azerbaijan violated the ceasefire regime for 35 times on NK-Azerbaijan Line of Contact.

-About 450 shots from fire weapons of different caliber were released in the direction of the Armenian positions.--
+More than 400 shots were released in the direction of the Armenian positions from fire weapons of different caliber, including sniper rifles.

+Azerbaijani Armed Forces most actively applied sniper rifles in the Eastern and Northeastern directions, releasing 31 shots.

+Vanguard units of NKR Defense Army returned fire only in case of strict necessity.

 CommentsDear visitors, You can place your opinion on the material using your Facebook account.
 Please, be polite and follow our simple rules: you are not allowed to make off - topic comments, place advertisements, use abusive and filthy language.
 The editorial staff reserves the right to moderate and delete comments in case of breach of the rules.